PyJaipur/100DaysOfCode/tanaymehta28/README.md

 1. Today I implemented the Normal Equation for Finding 'theta' in a Multi-variate Linear Regression Problem in Python using only Numpy and Pandas.

 /\ Plans: *This Section doesnot exist*

+### Day 11
++Added
+1. Today, I implemented Gradient Descent Optimisation Algorithm in Python (numpy) for Optimising a given Weights Vector ('theta', in this case).

+/\ Plans: Unlike all other days, Tommorow I will Solve some Algorithm questions on Hackerrank (https://hackerrank.com)

+### Day 12
++Added
+1. Today, I solved 5 Algorithms and Data Structures Problem in Python and C++ on HackerRank Website.
+Hence, Their are no files in Day 12 Folder; except for one indicating the same.
+I have maintained the Dated Folders just for consistency.

+/\ Plans: Don't Really know